|Nutrition Facts (per serving)|

-Without opening, place the entire can of condensed milk in a large saucepan that extends at least several inches over the top of the can.
+Without opening, place the entire can of condensed milk in a large saucepan that is at least several inches taller than the can itself.
+(If need be, turn the can on its side.)

-Fill the saucepan with water, being sure to cover the top of the milk can completely.
+Fill the saucepan with water, being sure to cover the top of the metal can completely.

 As the dulce de leche cooks, check it every 30 minutes to make sure the water is simmering.
 Add additional water when necessary to ensure that the can is always fully covered.